meizabel/documentation/prior_art.md

 Spine is created for applications that follow[(CQRS)](http://martinfowler.com/bliki/CQRS.html) architectural pattern and [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).

-This document synthesizes all of our experience and observations on a wide variety of software-as-a-service apps.
-We were inspired by major frameworks on the market like [Axon](http://www.axonframework.org/) and
+This document synthesizes all of our experience and observations  on the market like [Axon](http://www.axonframework.org/) and

 [Event Store](https://geteventstore.com/).
+The contributors to this document have been directly involved in the development and deployment of hundreds of apps, and indirectly witnessed the development, operation, and scaling of  apps via our work on .
 The important difference though is that we decided not to use JSON Objects for data transmission.
 This allows to avoid additional transformation and thus has even better performance.